What is Electrical Engineering at WVU like?

-We provide our students with a sound education in mathematics and the sciences, a broad foundation in the fundamentals of engineering, elective opportunities to develop expertise in one or more emphasis areas, and the general education necessary to put technical knowledge into perspective.
+Electrical Engineering provides a sound education in mathematics and the sciences, a broad foundation in the fundamentals of engineering, elective opportunities to develop expertise in one or more emphasis areas, and the general education necessary to put technical knowledge into perspective.

 Theoretical work is complemented by an emphasis on the practice of engineering, and design activity is integrated throughout the curriculum.

 - College/School:Benjamin M. Statler College of Engineering and Mineral Resources